pesho-ivanov/martinus.github.io/_posts/2005-12-04-how-to-design-large-erlang-systems.md

 There is a mis-conception - the best programs "write themselves" so they need no design they have always been and they will always be - you just have to see them and write them down.
 At first you grope blindly and then you see them.

-(This is the Platonic view of programming - that programs have a priori existence, we don't invent them, they have always been, we perceive them and write them down  :-)
+(This is the Platonic view of programming - that programs have a priori existence, we don't invent them, they have always been, we perceive them and write them down  :smiley:

 _This is the reason why two independent programmers when given a problem to solve often produce identical (to within renaming of parts) programs - since there is only one solution - the correct solution_